nautsio/workshop-docker-coreos-and-consul/markdown/Fleet.md

 * Maintains required number of instances of a service
 * Discover machines running in the cluster

-Fleet supports a number of different (systemd) unit files, allowing you to create complex applications.

 !SUB
 ### Supported systemd unit types